Stop Scrolling. Start Doing

-Stop treating your dinner like a tactical military operation.
-Start treating it like a mission.
+Stop treating dinner like a tactical military operation.
+Follow these rules to move from "searching" to "eating":

 The Live-Filter Rule: If you’re hungry, your search radius ends at the doors that are currently unlocked.
 Period.
 Any data beyond that is irrelevant noise.

 The First-Available Win: If you’re at a "Level 8" hunger, the first place the engine gives you that is currently serving is the destination.
-Don't "browse."
-Don't "compare."
+Don't browse.
+Don't compare.
 Just put the car in gear.

 Stop being a historian of restaurants you missed.
 Be a patron of the one that’s open.
 Stop scrolling.
 Start doing.